 - The Silver Museum and the Opificio delle Pietre Dure (literally meaning “Workshop of Semi-precious Stones”)

-Many monuments also testify how significant has been the artistic contribution of Florence.
-Among the most noteworthy are:
+Many monuments also testify how significant the artistic contribution of Florence has been.
+The most noteworthy are:

 - The Baptistry with its mosaics